AlexandraEL9/KIS-MS4/README.md

 * Known Bugs.

 ## Deployment
-Please refer to th3[DEPLOYMENT.md](./DEPLOYMENT.md) file for a full description and process for:
+Please refer to the [DEPLOYMENT.md](./DEPLOYMENT.md) file for a full description and process for:
 * Creating a production database, ready for deployment.
 * Deploying the project to Heroku.
 * Setting up and using *AmazonS3* for hosting the static and media files.